Choose the Best Birdhouses to Attract More Birds

-Generally, small birds need small houses; large birds require large houses.
-House wrens are happy with an 8-inch-tall house with a 4- by 6-inch base, while a chickadee might select an 8-inch-tall house with a 5- by 5-inch base.
+Generally, small songbirds need small houses; large birds require large houses.
+House wrens are happy with an 8-inch-tall house with a 4- by 6-inch base, while a chickadee birdhouse should be 8-inches tall with a 5- by 5-inch base.
 Bluebirds need more room, so a box that’s 5-1/2 by 5-1/2 inches and 10 inches tall is perfect.
 Wood ducks and screech-owls need big houses, 10 by 10 inches and 24 inches high.

 A very important aspect of selecting the right house for the nesting birds you want to attract is the size of the entrance hole.
+Consult this helpful birdhouse hole size chart for guidelines.
 House wrens require the smallest entrance, only 1-1/8 inches.
 This will also keep out competing nesters, since almost no other birds can fit through such a small opening.
 Wood ducks and screech-owls like an elliptical doorway that is 4 by 3 inches and about 20 inches above the floor of the house.
 The oval-shaped entrance helps prevent predators like raccoons from entering.
 Chickadees, tufted titmice and nuthatches are comfortable with a 1-1/4-inch hole, while bluebirds need about 1-1/2 inches to get inside.